DanielPelnar/falling_person_game/README.md

 # hangman
 A program written in Python that lets you play the popular Hangman game.
 For more information about this game, go to this wikipedia page: https://en.wikipedia.org/wiki/Hangman_(game)
 \
+\
 This repository contains:
+\
 1] words.txt  (words that will be used in the game)\
-2] hangman_fce.py  (Python file where all the code resides) \
+2] hangman_fce.py  (Python file where all the code resides)\
-\n
+\
 How to Play the Game:
+\
 In the game, the program provides a secret word randomly chosen from words.txt.
-The user is guessing the secret word by inputting letters.\n
+The user is guessing the secret word by inputting letters.\
+\
-1] Execute hangman_fce.py \n
+1] Execute hangman_fce.py\
 2] You will be asked to guess a letter in the console.\n 3] You have 8 guesses.
 Guesses are subtracted ONLY for an incorrect guess; if you accidentlly input a letter you have already tried, a guess is not subtracted.\n
 4] You win if you guess the secret word before you have used up all your guesses.\n